-Phase Targeted populations - Youth in Class Measuring Progress Data Source Phase 1 July 2024 Youth experiencing more than 5 nights of a placement exception.
-Youth was offered opportunity to review placement FamLink report - AIRS Phase 2 September 2024 Phase 1 populations + Youth preparing to transition out of QRTP. information (Y/N).
-Youth was offered opportunity to Phase 1 Data + Intensive Resources Tracking Log and QRPT Assessment Tracking Log Phase 3 November 2024 Phase 1 and 2 populations + Youth in a receiving care or short-term placement. develop referral information (Y/N).
-Transition Planning Phase 1 and 2 Data + FamLink Report - Youth in short-term placements.
-Phase 4 February 2025 All youth in class was offered (Y/N).
-Phase 1, 2 and 3 Data +

-FamLink report - Youth

-with 5 or more
+Phase Targeted populations - Measuring Data Source Youth in Class Progress Phase 1 Youth experiencing more Youth was offered FamLink report - AIRS July 2024 than 5 nights of a opportunity to placement exception. review placement Phase 2 Phase 1 populations + information (Y/N).
+Phase 1 Data + September Youth preparing to Intensive Resources 2024 transition out of QRTP.
+Youth was offered Tracking Log and QRPT opportunity to Assessment Tracking Log Phase 3 Phase 1 and 2 develop referral Phase 1 and 2 Data + November populations + Youth in a information (Y/N).
+FamLink Report - Youth in 2024 receiving care or short- short-term placements. term placement.
+Transition Planning Phase 4 All youth in class was offered (Y/N).
+Phase 1, 2 and 3 Data + February 2025 FamLink report - Youth with 5 or more placements.

-placements.

 - Percent of eligible youth, age 12 and over, who have an opportunity to verify their own referral information - Numerator: Youth in class age of 12 and over who have an opportunity to verify their own referral information - o Denominator: All eligible youth in class age 12 years and over - Data Source: Referrals and Transitions data tracking sheet, FamLink report of class - Percent of eligible youth, age 12 and over who choose to verify their own referral information.
-Reasons youth choose not to verify information - Numerator: Youth in class age of 12 and over who verify their own referral information - o Denominator: All eligible youth in class age 12 years and over - Data Source: Referrals and Transitions data tracking sheet, FamLink report of class - Percent of eligible children youth, age 5 and over, who have an opportunity to develop their own referral information - Numerator: children and youth in class age 5 years and over who have an opportunity to develop their own referral information - Denominator: All eligible children and youth in class age 5 years and over - Data Source: Referrals and Transitions data tracking sheet, FamLink report of class - Percent of eligible children and youth, age 5 and over, who choose to develop their own referral information.
-Reasons children and youth choose not to verify information. - Numerator: children and youth in class age 5 years and over who have an opportunity to develop their own referral information - o Denominator: All eligible children and youth in class age 5 years and over - Data Source: Referrals and Transitions data tracking sheet, FamLink report of class - Percent of eligible children and youth who receive transition planning and type of transition planning services received.
-Transition planning includes: - Pre-placement contact between youth in class and potential caregiver.
+Reasons youth choose not to verify information - Numerator: Youth in class age of 12 and over who verify their own referral information - Denominator: All eligible youth in class age 12 years and over - Data Source: Referrals and Transitions data tracking sheet, FamLink report of class - Percent of eligible children and youth, age 5 and over, who have an opportunity to develop their own referral information - Numerator: children and youth in class age 5 years and over who have an opportunity to develop their own referral information - Denominator: All eligible children and youth in class age 5 years and over - Data Source: Referrals and Transitions data tracking sheet, FamLink report of class - Percent of eligible children and youth, age 5 and over, who choose to develop their own referral information.
+Reasons children and youth choose not to develop information. - Numerator: children and youth in class age 5 years and over who have an opportunity to develop their own referral information - o Denominator: All eligible children and youth in class age 5 years and over - Data Source: Referrals and Transitions data tracking sheet, FamLink report of class - Percent of eligible children and youth who receive transition planning and type of transition planning services received.
+Transition planning includes: - Pre-placement contact between youth in class and potential caregiver. - Plan to preserve relationships discussed at FTDM. - Plan to address youth's grief and loss around transition. - Numerator: all children and youth in class who received transition planning services - o Denominator: all eligible children and youth in class

-- o Plan to preserve relationships discussed at FTDM. - Plan to address youth's grief and loss around transition. - Numerator: all children and youth in class who received transition planning services - Denominator: all eligible children and youth in class - Data Source: Referrals and Transitions data tracking sheet, FamLink report of class
+Data Source: Referrals and Transitions data tracking sheet, FamLink report of class